The women's NCAA Tournament had center stage. The stars, and the games, delivered in a big way

 "Caitlin Clark the truth," offered New York Knicks forward Josh Hart.

 In homes, in sports bars from Seattle to Miami, even in NBA locker rooms, the women's games Monday night had people staring at televisions.
 At a sports bar in Indianapolis, where the NBA's Pacers were simultaneously playing maybe a block or so away, most TVs were on Iowa-LSU.
 Indiana's WNBA team has the No. 1 pick in the draft this year.
-There's no mystery about who it'll be; the city knows Clark will soon be calling Indianapolis home.
+There's no mystery about who it will select; the city knows Clark will soon be calling Indianapolis home.

 “Not only did we have all the TVs on the game, we had them with the sound on, too,” said Clara Husson, a longtime basketball referee in New England.
 She missed her morning flight from Indianapolis to Boston after a weekend wedding and was given two options for a rescheduling opportunity — Monday night or Tuesday morning.